Software Security Explained

 It's crucial for security-minded organizations to evaluate their software security stance.
 Are you focusing more on application security?
 Are you adopting a reactive posture that mainly focuses on already deployed infrastructure, artifacts, and binaries?
 Can you measurably improve your overall security by bringing more resources to bear on being proactive with software security?
 Are you following basic cybersecurity hygiene practices?
 A closer look into software security, application security, and the modern SDLC will hopefully provide some clarity and a path forward.

-As described in the introductory paragraph, software security deals with the foundational programmatic logic.
+Software security deals with the foundational programmatic logic.
 Put simply: It's about the code.
 Insecure, poorly engineered code can result in software security issues like buffer overflows, improperly handled exceptions, memory leaks, and unsanitized input.
 Left unmitigated, these bugs can turn into full-blown application vulnerabilities, which can—and often are—utilized by malicious actors to exploit and attack software infrastructure.
 Organizations that want to have a secure SDLC (SSDLC) should ensure they're enabling engineering teams to get it right when it comes to the crucially important early stages of software development.
 Modern software is complex; consequently, so is any effort to secure it.
 The supply chain of dependencies for even basic applications can rapidly become a convoluted mosaic of third-party libraries and modules, all with their own bugs and potential vulnerabilities lurking beneath the surface.

 What are software security requirements?